Lorient: Religion

 Catholic churches are among the main religious landmarks of Lorient.
 While the Church of Our Lady of the Assumption was built in 1850 in a revivalist neo-Gothic style, the church of Saint Joan of Arc was built in a neo-Roman style in the 1930s by French architect Jean Desbois and a few years later in 1955, and the modernist church of Notre-Dame-de-Victoire is the highest point of Lorient with its 4-meter-high concrete bell tower though the population never really accepted this new style.
 Major Catholic festivals such as Christmas, Carnaval, Easter and the Pardon are celebrated as major feasts of the city.

 Sports

 Football

 The most popular club in Lorient is FC Lorient, which currently play in Ligue 1, after winning Ligue 2 in 2020.
 They are nicknamed les Merlus.
 They play their home fixtures at Stade du Moustoir.

-Christian Gourcuff has managed the team for over 20 years (aggregate years).
+Christian Gourcuff managed the team for over 20 years (aggregate years).